Aditya-Rawat01/Local-ai-chat/README.md

 Steps to run this locally:
-pull this repo
+pull this repo.
-then install all dependencies
+Then install all dependencies.
-create a gemini 1.5 flash key for free from google ai studio thats it, it should run locally.
+Create a gemini 1.5 flash key for free from google ai studio and put that key in .env file. thats it, it should run locally.